 The central vision of cryptocurrencies is to enable indivduals to decrease their reliance on centralized powers and third parties intermediaries. zk-SNARKs are an innovation that can make that vision a reality.
 Yet, because zk-SNARKs are so complex, it’s challenging to find clear, accessible resources.
 Our team of cryptographers and engineers compiled, summarized and reviewed the available resources to help you get started, whether you’re a beginner or an expert.
 Know of a resource we should include?
 Let us know in the comments section below.

 First, Izaak and Vanishree, two members of our cryptography team who have devoted their lives to the study of zk-SNARKS, will get you started with an introduction.

-Zero-knowledge Proofs: An Intuitive Explanation Vanishree Rao, a cryptographer working on Coda Protocol, offers up this explanation, using the classic 3 coloring problem to introduce key concepts including soundness, zero-knowledgness, and verifiers.
+Zero-knowledge Proofs: An Intuitive Explanation Vanishree Rao, a cryptographer working on Mina Protocol, offers up this explanation, using the classic 3 coloring problem to introduce key concepts including soundness, zero-knowledgness, and verifiers.
 Highly visual, this short (<5 minute) read is a great place to start.

-Using zk-SNARKs For A Constant Sized Blockchain In this presentation, Izaak Meckler, co-founder and CTO of O(1) Labs, and principal cryptographer working on Coda Protocol, provides an overview and introduction not only of the concepts behind zk-SNARKs but complete with practical examples of why they matter.
+Using zk-SNARKs For A Constant Sized Blockchain In this presentation, Izaak Meckler, co-founder and CTO of O(1) Labs, and principal cryptographer working on Mina Protocol, provides an overview and introduction not only of the concepts behind zk-SNARKs but complete with practical examples of why they matter.